ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 - {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Sharding is only for versions of MongoDB EE >= 5.0.
 - Additional infrastructure does come with additional cost.
 For more information, see [Pricing](/docs/databases-for-mongodb?topic=databases-for-mongodb-pricing).
 - After creation, shards cannot be deleted.
-- Existing unsharded clusters cannot be converted to sharded.
+- Existing unsharded deployments cannot be converted to sharded.

 ## Provisioning with {{site.data.keyword.databases-for-mongodb}} EE Sharding
 {: #mongodbee-sharding-node-provisioning}